Does your dog bark during the night, even though he's had plenty of exercise during the day? Tony Cruse may be able to help!

-(A) Trainer Tony Cruse says: While it sounds like she is getting enough exercise, you could perhaps increase the stimulation.
-Give her training tasks to exercise her brain so she sleeps better.
-Why not incorporate some training exercises or scent work sessions during her walks?
+Tony Cruse says: You could perhaps start by increasing the stimulation.
+Give your dog training tasks to exercise his brain so he sleeps better.
+Why not incorporate some training exercises or scent work sessions during his walks?
 Both engage the mind.

-Address the night time environment to nullify potential triggers.
-Ensure her sleeping area is cosy and perhaps block out her view.
+Address the night time environment to nullify potential triggers for barking.
+Ensure your dog's sleeping area is cosy and perhaps block out his view.
 Any night time visitors will then be hidden.

 A radio playing gentle background music can also dull any potential triggers.
-A similar option would be to crate train her so her sleeping environment is smaller and more snug.
+A similar option would be to crate train your dog so his sleeping environment is smaller and more snug.
 A good trainer can help you with this.

-You may have inadvertently encouraged the barking, especially if she appears pleased to see you.
-She could have learned how to call you to her outdoor kennel!
-If you know she is safe, only visit her when she is quiet.
+You may have inadvertently encouraged the barking, especially if you get out of bed to go and see your dog when he barks and he appears pleased to see you.
+If you know your dog is safe, only visit him when he is quiet.

-You need to address the cause and what is motivating her to bark.
-Ensure she has no health issues, which could also be keeping her awake.
+You need to address the cause and what is motivating him to bark.
+Ensure your dog has no health issues, which could also be keeping him awake.